real-token/reg-ccip-core/docs/ccip.md

 - isAllowlistedDestinationChain
 - isAllowlistedToken

-### 3.2 Questions:
+### 3.2 Remarks:

-Questions:

-- Only bridge REG or allow whitelisted tokens? => Use allowlist token to be able to transfer other token in the future
-- Should we create a receiver contract on the destination chain?
-Or mint directly to user on destination chain?
-- What to do if cross-chain tx failed (manual execution)

-### 3.3 Practices:
+ccipSend (transferTokens):

-- ccipSend: verify destination chain, optimizing gas limit for actions on destination chain
+- verify destination chain, optimizing gas limit for actions on destination chain
-- ccipReceive:
-  verify source chain, sender, router address setting gasLimit
 - Use extraArgs to set gasLimit to be as close as possible to gas consumption (mutable, if extraArgs are left empty, a default of 200000 gasLimit will be set.)

+ccipReceive:

+- verify source chain, sender, router address
+- emit event with all information for subgraph indexes

-- Prepare manual execution according to Chainlink if the transfer failed to execute on destination chain
+Prepare manual execution according to Chainlink if the transfer failed to execute on destination chain